Search Engine Optimisation (SEO)

 Optimising website traffic in terms of relevant organic (non-paid) search and pay per click (Google Ads) paid search, plus relevant directories and inbound links are the bedrock of any online marketing campaign.
 If your website is not on page one of Google for relevant searches, then these prospects/contacts will go to competitors who are on page one.
 Remember, these are the hottest prospects you will ever get – people who are actively searching for the services that you offer.

 In (very!) simple terms, Google rates each website by its importance.
-It does this (as well as taking into account many other things such as the metatags and content on your site, whether your site is mobile friendly and secure….) in part by measuring how many inbound links (links from other websites to your website) there are and what power the websites who are linking to you have.
+As well as taking into account many other things such as the metatags and content on your site, whether your site is mobile friendly, fast and secure (the user experience) it does this in part by measuring how many inbound links (links from other websites to your website) there are and what power the websites who are linking to you have.
 This measure of importance is called your PageRank.
-Sites with a high PageRank will show up at the top of search engine results pages even if they are not well optimised.
-All the BBC has to do is mention a topic and it will be at the top of Google for it, whereas even the best optimised sites will not show up for searches if they have a low PageRank.

 There are other complications since each page on your site will have its own PageRank.
 Also, Google will give you a boost based on the text of the inbound link.
 For example if someone links to your accountancy site in EC1 with the link “accountants EC1″ then you’ll be more likely to come up for search terms related to that keyword than if they simply link with your site URL or brand name.

-Research from Smart Insights in July 2018 showed the value of being in the top 3 clearly with CTRs (click through rates) from 30% in first position to 10% in third position.
-In the lower positions of 9 to 10, CTR has fallen to a paltry sub 2%.
+2023 data from firstpage.com demonstrates that ranking #1 generates a typical CTR (click through rate) of 39.8%.
+That’s more than double the CTR for 2nd position, 18.7%, and nearly 4x the CTR for 3rd position, 10.2%.
+In the lower positions of 9 to 10, CTR has fallen to a paltry sub 3%.
 But being at the top of Google offers more than an increased number of visitors; it is also an important statement for your company, offering distinction amongst your peers and reinforcing your brand image.

 Social media and online and offline affiliations and partnerships with relevant communities will also be key, as will online PR and other content placements, plus there are other areas such as partnership and affiliate marketing and email marketing where Caspia’s experience could be used in terms of an initial return on any investment in our services – which also help to build your site PageRank.
 Relevant online directories also help to improve SEO and drive enquiries through their own SEO.